Litauen/docs.bannerlordmodding.lt/modding/models.md

 !!! quote "Eagle:"
     Everything has trade-offs.
 Using the decorator pattern improves mod compatibility but it also generates lots of boilerplate code.
 It can harm code readability.
 !!! quote "Windwhistle:"
-    Not much imo, and the alternative is your mod being incompatible with anything else using the same game model.
+    Not much imo, and the alternative is your mod being incompatible with anything else using the same game model. <br>
     I would say the boilerplate code is very worth it.<br>
     Unless, there is another method that can be used without requiring the other mod to be a dependency<br>
     The only scenario I could see where it's not worth it to use this method would be for the big overhaul mods that override everything anyway.<br>
     For smaller mods, I would say this method is a complete must.